After you have submitted

 Does the research justify the use of animals at all?
 This question applies to all projects, even when they entail little risk of pain or distress to the animals.
 The underlying principle here is that poorly-conducted research is unethical even if it involves no harm to the animals.
 Key issues here concern:

-- the general scientific justification of the project
+- the general scientific justification of the project;

-- the justification of interventions involving stress or pain (these are subjected to particularly close scrutiny by the committee)
+- the justification of interventions involving stress or pain (these are subjected to particularly close scrutiny by the committee);

-- the experience of the investigators with the animals and procedure
+- the experience of the investigators with the animals and procedure and

-- whether the number of animals yields adequate statistical power and/or replication
+- whether the number of animals yields adequate statistical power and/or replication.